mimoduo/mimogear/docs/postcss/utilities.md

 ##Cover

 The cover mixin is used to blanket an element on top of another element.
-All elements have position relative on them therefore it is not necessary to make sure position: relative is on the parent element of a cover element.
+Since position: relative is on every element by default, a cover will never flow outside its parent.

 **Postcss**